microsoft/SmartHotel360-IoT/README.md

 # SmartHotel360
 During **Connect(); 2017** event this year we presented beautiful app demos using Xamarin and many features of Azure.
 For //build/ 2018's keynote, we updated some components of the back-end API code to support **Azure Kubernetes Service (AKS)**.
-This repository contains the setup instructions and sample code needed for the Internet of Things (IoT) Demo utilizing Digital Twins that was announced at Ignite 2018.
+This repository contains the setup instructions and sample code needed for the Internet of Things (IoT) Demo utilizing Digital Twins that was announced at **Ignite 2018**.

 # SmartHotel360 Repos
 For this reference app scenario, we built several consumer and line-of-business apps and an Azure backend.
 You can find all SmartHotel360 repos in the following locations: